torsteingrindvik/serial-keel/README.md

 Install the serial keel python client libraries with `pip install serialkeel`

-To build the serialkeel python client locally, `cd` into the `./py` directory and run
+To build the serialkeel python client locally, install the `build` pip package, `cd` into the `./py` directory and run
 ```
 python3 -m build
 ```